 5. Stainless Steel Rebars

 Finally, while it is not as cheap as carbon steel, stainless steel rebar is a great alternative.
-Used most commonly expansion joints on projects such as bridges, roads, piers, and other structures that will bear substantial loads of weight multiplies by mass exposure to weathering.
+Used most commonly expansion joints on projects such as bridges, roads, piers, and other structures that will bear substantial loads of weight multiplied by mass exposure to weathering.
 This may be the best of both worlds for projects that you want corrosion protection, but not break the bank.

 Now, on your next concrete project, you have all these rebars at your disposal.
 Whether it’s the cheap, but reliable carbon steel rebar or the expensive, but long-lasting galvanized rebar, you’re ready for a secure structure!